Nigecat/obsidian-desmos/README.md

 # Exporting

-If you wish to export a note with a graph in it to a pdf then **caching must be enabled and the graph(s) must be in the cache** (meaning you've viewed it at least once) - as however Obsidian is doing the pdf export causes the Desmos API to break and never return a rendered graph.
+If you wish to export a note with a graph in it to a pdf then
+(a) Filesystem caching must be on
+(b) All target graphs must be in the filesystem cache (c) The renderer must be disabled
+(a) and (c) can be found in the plugin settings. (b) can be achieved by viewing all graphs at least once after enabling filesystem caching.

 # Usage